MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Set-Content-for-FileSystem.md

 ```

 ## Description
- In file system drives, the [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) cmdlet overwrites or replaces the content of one or more files with the content that you specify.
+ In file system drives, the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet overwrites or replaces the content of one or more files with the content that you specify.
 This cmdlet is not valid on folders.

- Note: This custom cmdlet help file explains how the [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) cmdlet works in a file system drive.
-For information about the [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) cmdlet in all drives, type "[Get\-Help](assetId:///1f46eeb4-49d7-4bec-bb29-395d9b42f54a)[Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) \-Path $null" or see [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) at http:\/\/go.microsoft.com\/fwlink\/?LinkID\=113392.
+ Note: This custom cmdlet help file explains how the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet works in a file system drive.
+For information about the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet in all drives, type "[Get-Help](..\..\Get-Help.md)[Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) -Path $null" or see [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) at http://go.microsoft.com/fwlink/?LinkID=113392.

 ## Parameters

-### \-Encoding \<FileSystemCmdletProviderEncoding\>
+### -Encoding <FileSystemCmdletProviderEncoding\>
  Specifies the file encoding.
 The default is ASCII.

  Valid values are:

- \-\- ASCII:  Uses the encoding for the ASCII \(7\-bit\) character set.
+ -- ASCII:  Uses the encoding for the ASCII (7-bit) character set.

- \-\- BigEndianUnicode:  Encodes in UTF\-16 format using the big\-endian byte order.
+ -- BigEndianUnicode:  Encodes in UTF-16 format using the big-endian byte order.

- \-\- Byte:   Encodes a set of characters into a sequence of bytes.
+ -- Byte:   Encodes a set of characters into a sequence of bytes.

- \-\- String:  Uses the encoding type for a string.
+ -- String:  Uses the encoding type for a string.

- \-\- Unicode:  Encodes in UTF\-16 format using the little\-endian byte order.
+ -- Unicode:  Encodes in UTF-16 format using the little-endian byte order.

- \-\- UTF7:   Encodes in UTF\-7 format.
+ -- UTF7:   Encodes in UTF-7 format.

- \-\- UTF8:  Encodes in UTF\-8 format.
+ -- UTF8:  Encodes in UTF-8 format.

- \-\- Unknown:  The encoding type is unknown or invalid.
+ -- Unknown:  The encoding type is unknown or invalid.
 The data can be treated as binary.

- Encoding is a dynamic parameter that the FileSystem provider adds to the [Set\-Content](assetId:///a8b56d7e-cebd-4049-9184-62926ef448e2) cmdlet.
+ Encoding is a dynamic parameter that the FileSystem provider adds to the [Set-Content](..\..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlet.
 This parameter works only in file system drives.

 |||
 |-|-|